 - Maple syrup or honey & fresh fruit to serve

-- Add all ingredients to your mixing jug and mix for 10 secs/speed 4 OR blender and mix for 10 secs/medium speed.
+- Add all ingredients to your thermal cooking device and mix for 10 secs/speed 4 or blender and mix for 10 secs/medium speed.
 This will chop the apple enough too.

 - Heat a frying pan to med-high heat and place a dollop of butter in the middle (or you could use coconut oil).
 When the butter sizzles you are ready to go.

 - Drop approx. 1/4 cup of pikelet mixture into pan.
 When it bubbles it's ready to flip.
 Flip over and cook the other side.

 - Serve with syrup or honey and fresh fruit.